India–Pakistan relations: War of 1965

-The Indo-Pakistani War of 1965 started following the culmination of skirmishes that took place between April 1965 and September 1965 and Pakistan's Operation Gibraltar, which was designed to infiltrate forces into Jammu and Kashmir to precipitate an insurgency against rule by India.
+The India–Pakistan war of 1965 started following the culmination of skirmishes that took place between April 1965 and September 1965 and Pakistan's Operation Gibraltar, which was designed to infiltrate forces into Jammu and Kashmir to precipitate an insurgency against rule by India.
 India retaliated by launching a full-scale military attack on West Pakistan.
 The seventeen-day war caused thousands of casualties on both sides and witnessed the largest engagement of armored vehicles and the largest tank battle since World War II.
 Hostilities between the two countries ended after a United Nations-mandated ceasefire was declared following diplomatic intervention by the Soviet Union and the United States, and the subsequent issuance of the Tashkent Declaration.
 The five-week war caused thousands of casualties on both sides.
 Most of the battles were fought by opposing infantry and armoured units, with substantial backing from air forces, and naval operations.
 It ended in a United Nations (UN) mandated ceasefire and the subsequent issuance of the Tashkent Declaration.

 War of 1971

-Pakistan's Lt Gen Niazi (sitting second from right) signing the Instrument of Surrender, following the defeat of Pakistan in the Indo-Pakistani War of 1971.
+Pakistan's Lt Gen Niazi (sitting second from right) signing the Instrument of Surrender, following the defeat of Pakistan in the India–Pakistan war of 1971.

 Pakistan, since independence, was geo-politically divided into two major regions, West Pakistan and East Pakistan.
-East Pakistan was occupied mostly by Bengali people.
+East Pakistan was inhabited mostly by Bengali people.
 After a Pakistani military operation and a genocide on Bengalis in December 1971, following a political crisis in East Pakistan, the situation soon spiralled out of control in East Pakistan and India intervened in favour of the rebelling Bengali populace.
 The conflict, a brief but bloody war, resulted in the independence of East Pakistan.
 In the war, the Indian Army invaded East Pakistan from three sides, while the Indian Navy used the aircraft carrier to impose a naval blockade of East Pakistan.
 The war saw the first offensive operations undertaken by the Indian Navy against an enemy port, when Karachi harbour was attacked twice during Operation Trident (1971) and Operation Python.
 These attacks destroyed a significant portion of Pakistan's naval strength, whereas no Indian ship was lost.
 The Indian Navy did, however, lose a single ship, when INS Khukri (F149) was torpedoed by a Pakistani submarine.
 13 days after the invasion of East Pakistan, 93,000 Pakistani military personnel surrendered to the Indian Army and the Mukti Bahini.
 After the surrender of Pakistani forces, East Pakistan became the independent nation of Bangladesh.